 ISENTRESS can cause serious side effects including:

-potentially life-threatening and fatal skin reactions and allergic reactions
+people who take ISENTRESS develop serious skin reactions and allergic reactions

-doctor right away:
+call your doctor right away:

 - generally ill feeling